patchlevel/event-sourcing/docs/pages/repository.md

 An `aggregate` can be `saved`.
 All new events that have not yet been written to the database are fetched from the aggregate.
 These events are then also append to the database.
-After the events have been written, the new events are dispatched on the [event bus](./event_bus.md).

 ```php
 use Patchlevel\EventSourcing\Aggregate\Uuid;